Fundamentally, mindfulness is being aware of our thoughts. I invest time explaining what it is, why it’s valuable, and how to develop it.

 Wait a minute.
 What?
 This is where describing a simple process quickly slips into the complexity of psycho-babble.
 It’s a practice because it’s simple but it’s not easy.

-This is a 5-minute video I use from the Director of Contemplative Neuroscience at the University of Miami.
 Of the many available apps, I’m most familiar with Headspace.

 Simply said, mindfulness can help.